jkwill87/mapi/readme.md

 | series   | TVDb | Series' name                               |
 | season   | TVDb | Series' airing season                      |
 | episode  | TVDB | Series' airing episode                     |

+## Formatting

+Mapi uses Python's standard string format conventions.
+You can call the builtin `format()` function on a mapi object and use any of the results keys.
+You can use format specifiers on numeric fields like episodes and seasons.
+For instance `format(metadata, "{series} S{season:02}E{episode:02}")` would pad season and episode numbers to two digits.

 # License